duongnphong/duongnphong/README.md

 <h1 align="center">Hi 👋, I'm Phong!</h1>

-- 🎓 I’m currently a student at Graduate School of Science and Technology, [Kyoto Institute of Technology.](https://www.kit.ac.jp/en/academic-programs/graduate-school/) My research focuses on medical image processing through the integration of machine learning techniques to enhance diagnosis and treatment optimization.
+- 🎓 I’m a student at Graduate School of Science and Technology, [Kyoto Institute of Technology.](https://www.kit.ac.jp/en/academic-programs/graduate-school/) My research focuses on medical image processing through the integration of machine learning techniques to enhance diagnosis and treatment optimization.

-- 🌱 I am currently immersed in the study of Image Processing, Computer Vision, and Artificial Intelligence, expanding my proficiency in these transformative fields.
+- 🌱 I'm currently immersed in the study of Image Processing, Computer Vision, and Artificial Intelligence, expanding my proficiency in these transformative fields.
 <p align="left">
 </p>